epintos/until-then/README.md

 For LINK, you can get tokens [here](https://app.aave.com/faucet/).
 Note: The tokens used are AAVE LINK tokens that support yield on Sepolia.

 For letter encryption, the app supports MetaMask.

+## Useful commands

+Each project folder includes its own set of commands.
+Check the `README.md` or `package.json` in each folder for details.